microsoft/pxt-adafruit/docs/reference/input/compass-heading.md

 ### ~hint

-When running code with this function in a web browser, click and drag the on-screen compass needle to change heading.
+When you run a program that uses this function in a browser, click and drag the compass needle on the screen to change the compass heading.

 ### ~

 ### Example: compass

-The following example gets the `compass heading` and then displays a letter depending on the value of `degrees`: N for north, E for East, S for South, and W for West.
+This program finds the compass heading and then shows a letter that means whether the micro:bit is facing north (N), south (S), east (E), or west (W).

 ```blocks
 basic.forever(() => {